National, regional, and international project funding programs

 • Activities involving the participation of people with special needs are encouraged, and specific financial support is provided.

-Knowledge Alliances
+Knowledge alliances

-• New learning and training methods
+• New methods of learning and training

 • New training programs